 First, it starts with a burning sensation, the skin feels hot to the touch and you’re wondering what you got into- you start thinking, Did I get too much sun?
 Maybe some windburn?
 Then, within hours the skin becomes red, inflamed, swollen and extremely itchy.
 The area covered in the rash becomes sensitive to both heat and cold.
 If you go outside and the sun hits it, it starts burning, if you experience a change of temperature- perhaps in the cold section of a grocery store, it starts burning and itching.

 Here is a photo of the Cow Itch rash, which was caused by a Carolina Jasmine Flower.
 I know this for a fact because I went for a walk with my husband and we saw the flowers, I mentioned to him how beautiful they were and how GOOD they smelled and he picked one and handed it to me.
+I Rubbed the dang flower on my cheek, DUH and by the next day my eyes were swollen SHUT and my face looked like this:

 It seems no matter what you do it will burn and itch.
 That’s only Day 1.